psydon1602/dfske5playstore/README.md

 The car has a pre-installed application that allows us to retrieve this unique GSF ID.

-To launch this application, enter the following command in the command prompt (CMD):
+To launch this application, enter the following command in the command prompt (CMD):<br>
 ```adb shell am start -n com.bw.engineermode/.gms.GmsRegisterActivity```

 This command starts the hidden app on the car, which looks like the following image: